Satyananda Yoga Teachers’ Association (SYTA) recognises that ethical behaviour is the foundation of all yoga practice and yoga teaching. The Code

 The Ethics Committee has established a Complaints Handling Procedure based on the principles of natural justice.

-has a contractual arrangement with a teacher to participate in yoga classes.
-Yoga associates refer to people with whom we are
+a contractual arrangement with a teacher to participate in yoga classes.
+Yoga associates refer to people with whom we are connected

 1. Ahimsa - acting with care